tenzir/tenzir/web/blog/matching-yara-rules-in-byte-pipelines/index.md

 ## Post-processing matches

-Because the matches are structured events, you can use all other operators to post-process them.
-For example, sending them to a Slack channel via Fluent Bit:
+Because the matches are structured events, you can use all existing operators to post-process them.
+For example, send them to a Slack channel via Fluent Bit:

 ```
 load file --mmap /tmp/test.txt